adamstallard/grunt-vows-runner/README.md

 ###Alternatives

-If you would like a grunt plugin that simply forwards options to the existing vows command-line runner, see [grunt-vows](https://github.com/CMTegner/grunt-vows).
+If you would like a grunt plugin that forwards options to the existing vows command-line runner, see [grunt-vows](https://github.com/CMTegner/grunt-vows).